-Dr. Jennifer Ferreira and Dr. Mark Perry of Brunel University London present some highlights generated by their research so far.
+From 2014, Dr. Jennifer Ferreira and Dr. Mark Perry of Brunel University London present some highlights generated by their research so far.
 The findings are based on the online Bristol Pound member survey and the member interviews.
 Details of each method are attached in the appendix.
 What follows are insights into the Bristol Pound community of users how they use the currency and their experiences as part of the community.

 LM3 has been tried and tested across the UK, from agriculture to social enterprise to local government procurement, to determine how money coming into your community is then spent and re-spent.
 The Money Trail shows you how to use LM3 to find out what’s really happening in your local economy, and how you can make it better.
 You can find supplementary materials and downloads on nef‘s Plugging the Leaks website www.pluggingtheleaks.org.

 New Economics Foundation is the UK's leading think tank promoting social, economic and environmental justice.
 NEF's website is full of useful reports and articles.
 NEF's 'Community Currencies' group has produced some extremely relavent reports on the effects, see below for a selection of these reports.

 Qoin introduces, implements, and manages professional Community Currencies throughout Europe.

 The Bank of England (BoE) is the central bank of the United Kingdom.
 BoE outlined the legal status of paper local currencies in an article entitled 'Banknotes, local currencies and central bank objectives'.
 A response to the article, entitled 'The Bank of England Takes Note of Local Money' can be found on our blog.